ki-smile/healthprocessai/docs/academic_manuscript.md

 ## Funding

-This work was supported by grants from the XXXXX at Karolinska Institutet and SMAILE (Stockholm Medical AI Lab for Enhancement).
+This work was supported by grants from the XXXXX at Karolinska Institutet and SMAILE (Stockholm Medical Artificial Intelligence and Learning Environments).

 ## Author Contributions